kevintruong/til/Forking,-Part-2:-Fork,-Exec,-Wait.md

 ```

-echo is not a command so we can't `exec` it.
+We misspelled `ehco`, so we can't `exec` it.
 What does this mean?
 Instead of creating 10 processes we just created 2**10 processes, fork bombing our machine.
 How could we prevent this?
 Put an exit right after exec so in case exec fails we won't end up fork bombing our machine.

 ## What does the child inherit from the parent?
-* Open filehandles.
+* Open file handles.
 If the parent later seeks, say, to the back to the beginning of the file then this will affect the child too (and vice versa).
 * Signal handlers
 * Current working directory
 * Environment variables